 - Water.
 1 liter/person.

 - Snacks: For example, bananas, dried fruits, nuts & seeds.
 2 sandwiches/person.
-(There’s also a cafe at the starting & finish point of the route.)
+(There’s a summer cafe in Juuma.)

 - Proper trainers (hiking boots not a must on this hike)